Episode 2: Delicious in Dungeon Vol 1

 Cook Korean: A Comic Book with Recipes, by Robin Ha.
 Published by 10 Speed Press.
 A “unique combination of cookbook and graphic novel,” this book introduces how to cook Korean cuisine at home interspersed with stories and anecdotes from Ha’s life.

-50:35: Deb mentions the volleyball themed action manga Haikyu!!, by Haruichi Furudate, published by VIZ Media in the Shonen Jump line.
+50:35 Deb mentions the volleyball themed action manga Haikyu!!, by Haruichi Furudate, published by VIZ Media as part of their Shonen Jump line.

 - Christopher recommends Golden Kamuy, by Satoru Noda, published by VIZ Media.